Infected Blood Compensation Authority

 Register your intent to claim

-You can now register your intent to claim compensation if you are infected, affected, or acting on behalf of a deceased infected person.
+You can now register your intent to claim compensation if you are infected, affected, or acting on behalf of a deceased infected person or a deceased affected person.

 About the compensation